cerbero90/laravel-enum/README.md

 #### 🏗️ enum:make

-The `enum:make` command creates a new - automatically annotated - enum with the cases that we provide:
+The `enum:make` command allows us to create a new, automatically annotated enum with the cases we need:

 ```bash
 php artisan enum:make
 ```

-If we don't provide any argument, prompts appear to let us define the enum namespace, backing type and cases.
-Otherwise we can specify all of them via command line:
+If no arguments are given, prompts will guide us through defining the enum namespace, backing type and cases.
+Otherwise, all these details can be typed via command line:

 ```bash
 php artisan enum:make App/Enums/Enum CaseOne CaseTwo